Melanie O'Brien

 Melanie O'Brien is a legal scholar specialising in relations between sexual and gender-based violence against women, atrocities such as genocide and international human rights law and international humanitarian law.
 Since 2022 or earlier she has been an associate professor at the University of Western Australia.
 O'Brien has been the president of the International Association of Genocide Scholars from 2021–2025.

 Education

-O'Brien obtained a Bachelor of Arts degree in history and French and a Bachelor of Laws at the University of Newcastle in Australia, and a Masters degree in international human rights law at Lund University in Sweden.
-In 2010, she obtained her PhD in international law from the University of Nottingham in the UK, for research studying whether national or international jurisdiction for criminal accountability" for sexual abuse by UN peacekeepers against women would be more effective.
+O'Brien obtained a Bachelor of Arts degree in history and French and a Bachelor of Laws at the University of Newcastle in Australia, and a master's degree in international human rights law at Lund University in Sweden.
+In 2010, she obtained her PhD in international law from the University of Nottingham in the UK, for research studying whether national or international jurisdiction for criminal accountability for sexual abuse by UN peacekeepers against women would be more effective.
 O'Brien's conclusion is that national level criminal procedures would be "far more likely and far more effective".